Quabena/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1-memcpy.c -Is a C function that copies memory area.
 2-strchr.c - Is a C function that locates a character in a string.
 3-strspn - Is a C function that gets the length of a prefix substring.
+4-strpbrk.c - I a C function that searches a string for any of a set of bytes.